rmsrosa/random_notes/docs/src/markov_chains/mc_definitions.md

 ```math
     \mathbb{P}(X_{n+1}|X_0\in E_0, X_1 \in E_1, \ldots, X_n\in E_n) = \mathbb{P}(X_{n+1}|X_n\in E_n),
 ```
-for all Borel sets $E_0, \ldots, E_n.$ The continuos-time version has a similar condition, based on the notion of filtration of a $\sigma$-algebra, but we do not need to consider this in the time-discrete case.
+for all Borel sets $E_0, \ldots, E_n.$ The continuos-time version has a similar condition, based on the notion of filtration of a $\sigma$-algebra, but we do not need to worry about this in the time-discrete case.

 ## Transition probabilities